Toni Collette

-Early life
+Early life and education

-Collette is the eldest of three children; she has two younger brothers.
-She was raised in the Sydney suburb of Glebe until the age of six, then in Blacktown.
+Collette is the eldest of three children having two younger brothers.
+She was raised in the Sydney suburb of Glebe until the age of six, then in Blacktown, New South Wales.
 Her father, Bob Collett, was a truck driver, and her mother Judy (née Cook) was a customer-service representative.
 Collette later learned on an episode of Who Do You Think You Are? that Bob was possibly born as a result of his mother Norma's (née McWhinney) having an extramarital affair with a US Navy chief petty officer stationed in Australia during and after World War II.
 Norma and her husband (Harold "Stanley" Collett) were going through a divorce, and Bob's DNA test determined that Stanley was not his biological father.
 Despite a public appeal in August 2015, her biological grandfather's name is not known.

 Collette has described her family as "[not] the most communicative" but has said that despite her parents' lack of money, they were supportive and made their children feel cared for.
 She has fond memories of growing up in Blacktown, where she and her mother watched Saturday afternoon movie matinees presented by Bill Collins.
 She described her younger self as having "crazy" amounts of confidence.
 When she was 11, she believed she had appendicitis and convinced her doctors: She was taken to an emergency department and had the appendix removed.
 As a student at Blacktown Girls High School, her favourite activities included netball, tap dancing and swimming, and she took part in local singing competitions.
 Her ambition was to perform in musicals, as she loved to sing and dance.

 Collette's first acting role was a high school performance of Godspell at the age of 14; she auditioned by singing Whitney Houston's "Saving All My Love for You".
 She decided to become an actor the following year, and was influenced by Geoffrey Rush's stage performance in The Diary of a Madman (July–August 1989).
 In 1989, with her parents' approval, she transferred to the Australian Theatre for Young People, later explaining, "I was 16.
 And it's not like I wasn't good at school, or I didn't enjoy it, I did.
 I just loved acting more.
 I don't regret that decision, but I can't believe I made it."
 The actor returned the extra "e" at the end of her surname which Stanley Collett had removed as it sounded better for a stage name.
 She started at National Institute of Dramatic Art (NIDA) in early 1991, but left after 18 months to appear as Sonya in Uncle Vanya (August–September 1992), directed by Neil Armfield, alongside Rush in the title role.